-Suzanne Perlman was born on the 18th October, 1922, into a Hungarian Jewish family living in Budapest.
+Suzanne Perlman (18 Oct 1922 - 2 Aug 2020) was born into a Hungarian Jewish family living in Budapest.
 As a child, helping her parents out in their art and antiques gallery, she developed a love of art by helping sort out and catalogue a collection of museum postcards of works by artists such as Velázquez, Goya and Matisse.
 She says that when, years later, she saw original paintings by these masters, ‘the excitement of the actual sensual brushstroke was unbelievable’.

 In 1940, she was living in Rotterdam, having recently married Henri Perlman, a businessman and scholar.
 They arrived in Paris in May 1940 just three days before the invasion of Holland, and somehow managed to escape the incredible chaos of the capital at the time, precariously jumping together onto a passing Orient Express train, which took them to Bordeaux, from whence they got places on ‘the last vessel to leave Europe on the day the French armistice was signed.
 We sailed on the treacherous, mine-infested seas and arrived in Curaçao (in the Dutch Antilles) at the end of August.’

 'House of Simon Bolivar, Curaçao', painted in 1941

 The couple settled in the small capital city of Willemsted, running for many years their own art and antiques store; Suzanne had her own studio in a large attic above.
 She started painting poor street vendors, domino players in the street, ritual dancers in portraits which are at once compassionate and incisive but whose dark features articulate a richly nuanced interior radiance.
 After the War, Suzanne’s mother, Elisabeth Sternberg, came to live in Willemsted for ten years.
 Elisabeth had lived through most of